 460.673 - Digital Curation Certificate Internship

 The internship, including at least 120 hours of field experience, affords students the opportunity to gain hands-on experience working with experts who are leading digital curation activities in museums and related cultural heritage organizations in the U.S. and abroad.
-The internship is a partnership between the university and the host institution and is customized to meet each students needs and career goals.
+The internship is a partnership between the university and the host institution, and is customized to meet each students needs and career goals.
 The program will assist students in arranging appropriate internships.
 Student interns will produce evidence of their accomplishments through work products, project reports, or other documentation in an online course component and will participate in online discussion forums with other students enrolled in digital curation internships during the same semester.
 The internship is usually taken after completing at least two of the following core courses: Digital Preservation (460.670), Foundations of Digital Curation (460.671), or Managing Digital Information in Museums (460.672).
-Note: Students should discuss internship plans with the program coordinator at least one semester before enrolling in the course.
+Note: Students should discuss internship plans with the Digital Curation Certificate Program Coordinator at least one semester before enrolling in the course.

 460.674 - Digital Curation Research Paper